JhovannaOjeda/Data-Mining/README.md

 points(grid_set, pch = '.', col = ifelse(y_grid == 1, 'springgreen3', 'tomato'))
 points(set, pch = 21, bg = ifelse(set[, 3] == 1, 'green4', 'red3'))
 ```
+Conclution
+In conclusion, older people are those who perform more
+purchases than those who are younger, although with regard to salary
+Estimated age is not a determining factor in terms of a large salary.
+These are the results that our graphs give us both of training data
+as our test data.
+and as well as the percentage of purchases made
+Made with the Naive Bayes classification model

 ## Video

 https://www.youtube.com/watch?v=RftytNybKE0